 The hero stows away to sea but the ship is subject to a mutiny and is then wrecked.
 He survives via cannibalism and then travels to a warm part of Antarctica where he and his shipmates encounter hostile natives.
 The narrative is unfinished.

 This is a very episodic novella.
-Thee seems to be little coherence.
+Could it be described as a picaresque?
+There seems to be little coherence.
 The theme of being buried alive is repeated but that seems coincidental.
 A promise that a broken bottle may have significance later is not honoured.
 An example of what seems to be a slapdash construction is that a faithful dog, who appears a bit like a deus ex machina when the narrative requires, later disappears without being mourned; he is presumably washed overboard in a storm but this is not explicitly stated.
 The unfinished ending, with a 'note from the editor' which explains that two or three chapters have been lost, seems to be an excuse for Poe not being able to see how to extricate his heroes from their latest predicament.
 Or he became bored.

 On an interesting note, the dog is called Tiger and there is also a character called Richard Parker.
 Pym confuses Tiger and Parker in a dream.
 Of course, the Life of Pi, has a tiger character called Richard Parker; they are involved, like Poe's characters, in a shipwreck and there is some question as to whether the hero has just dreamt the tiger.